mtunix/haxxboard/README.md

 Then flash.

 # TinyUSB Human Interface Device Example

 Human interface devices (HID) are one of the most common USB devices, it is implemented in various devices such as keyboards, mice, game controllers, sensors and alphanumeric display devices.
 In this example, we implement USB keyboard and mouse.
-Upon connection to USB host (PC), the example application will sent 'key a/A pressed & released' events and move mouse in a square trajectory.
+Upon connection to USB host (PC), the example application will send 'key a/A pressed & released' events and move mouse in a square trajectory.
 To send these HID reports again, press the BOOT button, that is present on most ESP development boards (GPIO0).

 As a USB stack, a TinyUSB component is used.